 These live captioning and virtual meeting note-taking services help Otter be the go-to service for any occupation.

-Otter’s core feature is simple audio transcription, thus it’s best for people that need computer transcription and have good recordings.
+Otter’s core feature is simple audio transcription, so it’s best for people who need basic computer transcription and have good recordings.

-Additionally, it allows its user to teach the technology to detect different voices and special terms.
+Additionally, it allows its users to teach the technology to detect different voices and special terms.
 It skips through the silent parts of recording and moves right to the main topic, as well as allowing keyword searches, which saves a lot of time.
+It’s one of the most accurate transcription services out there.

-With Otter’s free plan, you get 600 minutes of transcribing time after signing up.
-Its Pro Plan and Business Plan provide 6,000 minutes of transcribing time per month.
-The Pro Plan allows use of custom vocabulary and costs $8.33 per month while the Business Plan allows for a live note bot for Zoom at $20 per month.
+With Otter’s free plan, you get 300 monthly minutes of transcribing time after signing up.
+Its Pro Plan and Business Plan provide 1,200 and 6,000 minutes of transcribing time per month respectively.
+The Pro Plan allows use of custom vocabulary and costs $10 per month while the Business Plan allows for a live note bot for Zoom at $20 per month.
 See our full Otter pricing guide for more details.

 Click here to try Otter.ai today.